Regular times until Christmas are:

 The Piece Hall is 7 Days a week 10am – 4pm (later if there are people around!)

-I am here at other times but if you’re making a special trip it’s best to check in advance (email or phone) to make sure I’ll be here.
+I am here Wednesday to Sunday, 10.30-4.15, and at other times but if you’re making a special trip it’s best to check in advance (email or phone) to make sure I’ll be here.

-The Piece Hall have made great efforts to reopen with all the necessary measures in place to keep us all safe and compliant with the current Tier three rules.
+The Piece Hall have made great efforts to reopen with all the necessary measures in place to keep us all safe through the ongoing Covid pandemic.

 Off The Wall owes it’s existence to the refurbishment and re-energising of the Piece Hall.
 It was the possibility of being part of the “Piece Hall Project” that brought the idea of turning my collecting interest into a business, into reality.

 The Piece Hall (thepiecehall.co.uk) is the only surviving 18th century Cloth Hall in the UK.
 The word Hall is confusing – it’s actually 4 walls with covered walkways (think Chester’s Rows or Bologna’s Porticos) surrounding a large open courtyard (some people call it a piazza or a square) reconfigured to enable a wide ranging programme of events.
 It’s a magnificent grade one listed Georgian building well worth preserving in its own right.
 But the refurbishment has also brought back into use the 315 dealers rooms that now provide just over 50 “units” of varying sizes, for bars restaurants and shops – of which Off The Wall is one.

 We’re on the South Wall on the Colonnade level (top floor)- above the South Gate.
 The best lift to use is the one that goes up from the Square Chapel Arts Centre Foyer, past the Piece Hall Visitor Centre and up to floor 2.
 Turn left out of the lift and you’ll come to us just under halfway along the wall.